 How SoFi is Different From Traditional Wealth Advisors

-Now that you know the ins and outs of advisor types, structures, and fees, take a look at how SoFi Wealth compares to the rest of pack:
+Now that you know the ins and outs of advisor types, structures, and fees, take a look at how SoFi Invest® compares to the rest of pack:

 We believe everyone should have access to investment management.
-Start with as little as $500, or ongoing deposits of as little as $100 per month.
+Start with as little as $1 to open an account.

 From the get-go you’ll have access to our team of experts, who will work with you to come up with a solid, personalized investment game plan.
 And no – they don’t work on commission.